yupitel/nd013-c1-vision-starter/README.md

 The results are almost same.
 It may occured for the lack of data set.
 If the size of data become more big, there are much more difference in it.

+Update after first review.

+At experiments01 and 02, the results (tensorboard image is in the results directory) are almost same and precision results is very low.
+So the results is over fitting and learning steps is too enough for this small dataset.

+So I execute additional training.
+The results is stored in the experiments03.
+In this training, I change steps 24000 to 2400.
+The detection results seems to be almost same, but the result of loss is bigger than that of 24000 steps one.
+I think this result show the steps 2400 not enough to learn, but if the steps over 24000 steps, the result become over fitting.
+To avoid over fitting, I need to use much more data for training, but if I use much more data, I need much more computer resource and time.
+So in this study, I just finish this tutorial with this results.